judepayne/dictim/README.md

 ```

-For details on dictim syntax, the compile, parse and format operations, please see the [wiki](https://github.com/judepayne/dictim/wiki).
+For details on dictim syntax, the compile, parse and other operations, please see the [wiki](https://github.com/judepayne/dictim/wiki).

+## Command line tool

+This project contains a command line tool version (a babashka script) that you can install and use to play with dictim on the command line!
+See the [wiki](https://github.com/judepayne/dictim/wiki/Command-Line) for details.

+## Related Projects

 This project is the base project for a number of other projects: